-On November 22, 2013, the Company acquired a 100% interest in the Batistão Gold Project located in Goias State, Brazil pursuant to the BGC Arrangement.
+On November 22, 2013, the Company acquired a 100% interest in the Batistão Gold Project (the "Batistão Project") located in Goias State, Brazil pursuant to the BGC Arrangement.
+The Batistão Project is covered by a 2% net smelter return royalty over the entire property granted to Talon Metals Ltd., which can be purchased by the Company at any time for total consideration of US\$1,000,000.
 The Company was required to file an Economic Assessment Plan and the Preliminary Environmental License, together with the Mining Concession Application by January 2016.
 The Company requested an extension to submit the Mining Concession Application, due to the market conditions and gold price at the time, which had deteriorated since the Final Exploration Report was submitted to the ANM in 2013.
 There is no assurance that ANM will accept the Company's request for an extension.